git-bug/git-bug/README.md

 ```

 You can now run `make` to build the project, or `make install` to install the binary in `$GOPATH/bin/`.

+Alternativly `docker build .` can be invoked from the root directory to build a container image.
+But be aware, that this will make a release build.
+Advantage, it is no longer required to have go installed on the system.

 To work on the web UI, have a look at [the dedicated Readme.](webui/Readme.md)